-In the context of our audit of the annual accounts, we are also responsible for considering, in particular based on the knowledge gained throughout the audit, whether the board of directors' annual report on the annual accounts and other information included in the annual report being:
+In the context of our audit of the annual accounts, we are also responsible for considering, in particular based on the knowledge gained throughout the audit, whether contains material misstatements, that is information incorrectly stated or misleading.
+In the context of the procedures carried out, we did not identify any material misstatements that we have to report to you.

-- the activity report and - the management report
+- the board of directors' annual report on the annual accounts and - the management report